 The European Union provides EUR 1.8 million for Crisis Response and Renewal in Ukraine and the Republic of Moldova

-The European Commission announced a new financial agreement of EUR 1.8 million to enhance direct support to city and town authorities that are members of the Mayors for Economic Growth (M4EG) Facility network in Ukraine and the Republic of Moldova (Moldova).
-Seventy percent of the grant component will be available to Ukrainian local authorities, and 30 percent to local authorities in Moldova.
+Brussels, Chișinău, Kyiv, 30 November 2022 – The European Commission announced today a new financial agreement of EUR 1.8 million to enhance direct support to city and town authorities that are members of the Mayors for Economic Growth (M4EG) Facility network in Ukraine and the Republic of Moldova (Moldova).
+Seventy percent of the grant component will be available for Ukrainian local authorities, and 30 percent to local authorities in Moldova.
 The additional funds, along with previously repurposed funds from the M4EG project will sponsor a Call for Local Demonstration Initiatives focusing on revitalizing and supporting the recovery of local economies and communities impacted by the war.

 The structure of the fund will have two aspects:

 - Response & Immediate Recovery – funding range for each proposal: EUR 30,000-50,000 (no co-financing required).
 It intends to support the immediate needs of people (IDPs and refugees) whose houses, jobs and businesses were destroyed or affected by the war and small-scale restoration of infrastructure and services